drghirlanda/alex/Manual.md

 <a name="running"></a>
 # Running alex

-From the directory where the Design and Materials directories are, you can just type 'alex'.
+From the folder where the Design and Materials directories are, you can just type 'alex'.
 You can also run experiments in other directories using:

-    alex -v <Directory>
+    alex -v <Folder>

-The Directory is then expected to have Design and Materials subdirectories with appropriate files.
-A Data directory will be create if not present.
+The Folder is then expected to have Design and Materials subdirectories with appropriate files.
+A Data folder will be create if not present.

 Alex has been designed so that multiple instances of an experiment can